Press ESC to close

 Egyptian Antiquities

-In the 19th century, Hungary began building this collection through art dealers, aristocrats, and collectors who passed through the region.
-Some pieces were acquired by diplomats and wealthy travellers, while others were unearthed directly at the source over the last century.
+This impressive collection was a result of Hungary’s efforts to acquire its pieces through art dealers, aristocrats, and collectors who passed through the region.
+Some pieces were acquired by diplomats and wealthy travelers, while others were unearthed directly at the source over the last century.

-These items were previously scattered all across Hungary.
-Once the Museum of Fine Art opened their Egyptian exhibit in 1934, the majority of these pieces were consolidated into one collection.
 After WWII, the museum’s Egyptian collection continued to grow from the generous donations of patrons, as well as additional archaeological efforts.

+Previously, these artifacts were scattered all across Hungary.
+Once the Museum of Fine Art opened their Egyptian exhibit in 1934, the majority of these pieces were consolidated into a permanent collection five years later.
+Since 1939, the collection has been rearranged in 1972, 1996, and 2013.

 Classical Antiquities